 - Make arrangements for the proper administration of the financial affairs of the Falkirk Council Pension Fund and to secure that one of its officers has responsibility for the administration of those affairs.
-In Falkirk Council, that officer is the Chief Finance Officer; - Manage the Fund's affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - Approve the Annual Accounts for signature.
+In Falkirk Council, that officer is the Chief Finance Officer; - Ensure the Annual Accounts are prepared in accordance with legislation (The Local Authority Accounts (Scotland) Regulations 2014), and so far as is compatible with that legislation, in accordance with proper accounting practices (section 12 of the Local Government in Scotland Act 2003) - Manage the Fund's affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - Approve the Annual Accounts for signature.

-I confirm that these Annual Accounts were approved for signature by the Falkirk Council Pension Fund Committee at its meeting on 2016.
+I confirm that these Annual Accounts were approved for signature by the Falkirk Council Pension Fund Committee at its meeting on 22 September 2016.

-Councillor John Patrick Convener of Falkirk Council Pensions Committee
+Convener of Falkirk Council Pensions Committee